Student Support and Wellness

 To assist staff in meeting student needs in accordance with the Ministerial Directive on Inclusive Schooling, the Inclusive Schooling Handbook (August 2017) was developed.
-This handbook provides educator with the approved processes involved in developing Student Support Plans (SSP) and Individual Education Plans (IEP).
-It also contains a TIENET user guide, which details how to access SSPs and IEPs, and a comprehensive Toolbox of blackline masters and templates for educators.
+This handbook provides educators with the approved processes involved in developing Student Support Plans (SSP) and Individual Education Plans (IEP).
+It also contains a Technology for Improving Education Network (TIENET) user guide, which details how to access SSPs and IEPs, and a comprehensive Toolbox of blackline masters and templates for educators.

 Section 1: NWT Ministerial Directive on Inclusive Schooling (2016)